-Discovering abstract expressionism at twenty seven freed me as an artist.
-I found an open, intuitive process that made incredible sense to me and helped me develop my own artistic vocabulary.
-Profoundly hard of hearing since age two, I have spent a lot of time silently observing others and my relationship to them.
-By exploring tension, sexuality and humor in my art, I want to illustrate how people interact, flee from confinement, or learn to stand their own ground.
-Each piece becomes a unique scenario to discover juxtapositions and identity in this world we all share.
+Profoundly hard of hearing since age two, I have spent a lot of time silently observing others and my relationships to them.
+Discovering abstract expressionism freed me as a young adult and artist.
+My intuitive process helped develop my own artistic vocabulary.
+By exploring tension, sexuality, and humor in my art, I illustrate how people interact, flee from confinement, or stand their own ground.
+Each piece is a unique platform from which juxtapositions and identities can be discovered.

 Spotlight on seven New Jersey non-figurative artists RALPH J. BELLANTONI, CORRESPONDENT 12:01 a.m.
 EST January 1, 2016

 Lisbin incorporates random odd materials into her organic sculptures--anything from rose petals to peppercorns, cloves to bathmats.
 Her biomorphic forms twist, spiral, bend and undulate under the impact of invisible pressures.

 “My sculpture and painting are both concerned with abstract forms that have a human quality, and focus on relationships,” said Lisbin.
 “Line, gesture, materials and colors become metaphors for the delicate elements interaction generates.”
 Lisbin explores the physical and emotional effects of social contact by manipulating materials, evolving forms, and intuiting imagery.
 “It’s important to understand how we relate to others,” she said.
 “My images function on a variety of levels to highlight these experiences, from humor to sexuality.”